 File system contention may also be an issue.
 If the network connection appears healthy, try the transfer at a different time or on a different file system.

 Which QOS should I use for quick access?¶

 This is the recommended QOS for interactive processing.
 You will be granted an instant allocation (in 5 min or reject).
-The maximun number of nodes available is limited per project.
+The maximum number of nodes available is limited per project.
 Please see the QOS policy page for the limits on the number of running and submitted jobs, and max job time. max walltime for jobs is 4 hours.
 This QOS tends to be less busy during off-hours (PT).